Swedish Press: History

 While it was true that original subscribers were dying, it was also true that most of their children and grandchildren could not read Swedish and did not have strong feelings towards Sweden.
 Immigration had virtually halted during the years from 1930 to 1950 because of the Depression, the Second World War, and reconstruction in Canada.
 When North America became a favored destination once again, many Swedish immigrants had already learned English at school as a compulsory subject.
 The loss of subscribers, coupled with escalating printing costs, sounded the death knell for hundreds of ethnic newspapers in North America.

 Sture Wermee, who had worked as typographer and sometime editor since 1952, was determined that Nya svenska pressen should survive.
 Along with Swedish consul Ulf Waldén and others, he scouted around for an editor and found Anders and Hamida Neumüller.
 The couple agreed to try it for a year as a monthly, with the backing of the Swedish Press Society.
 They switched the name to Swedish Press/Nya svenska pressen, adopted a smart magazine format, and started producing the paper on a Macintosh computer.
 The Swedish Charitable Association, which raised money through bingos, funded purchase of the new equipment.
 The first issue came out in January 1986.
 Continuing to contribute were journalist Ann-Charlotte Berglund, cartoonist Ernie Poignant, and Sven Seaholm, the paper’s poet laureate.
 New contributors included Mats Thölin with sports, Adele Heilborn with news from Sweden, and Roberta Larson with reports from the Swedish Canadian Rest Home.

 Editor Anders Neumüller credited Canada’s multicultural policy and Vancouver’s Expo ’86 with generating enough advertising revenue to see Swedish Press through its critical first year.
 He also came close to meeting his goal of doubling the number of subscribers.

 Since then, Swedish Press has become an international resource, keeping readers informed in an interesting way about happenings in Canada, Sweden, and the United States, very little of which is included in the mainstream media.

 History text adapted from Elinor Barr, “Swedes in Canada: Invisible Immigrants,” University Toronto Press 2015 with permission from the author.

 Recent activities

 At the end of 2012, Claes and Joan Fredriksson purchased Swedish Press from Anders and Hamida Neumüller who retired and moved back to Sweden after a successful run of the magazine for 27 years.
 Claes and Joan revamped the magazine and began producing a full-colour edition focused on innovation and sustainability.

 In 2016, Swedish Press received an award for "Excellence in Editorial Concept Art and Visual Presentation" from the National Ethnic Press and Media Council of Canada.

 In 2020, the Fredrikssons decided it was time to pass the torch to someone else.
-The current owners are a Swedish-Canadian family based in Ottawa, Ontario.
-Publisher and Editor-in-Chief Kajsa Norman is a Swedish-born journalist and non-fiction author with a passion for preserving and enhancing Swedish culture.
+The current owner and Editor-in-Chief is Kajsa Norman based in Ottawa, Ontario.